 The EDGE API as RESTful API is used to retrieve machine master data and for configuring the machine connections.
 The EDGE API event service is used to forward machine data in the form of standardized events to superordinate systems (3rd party).
-Superordinate systems can be connected either via HTTP/REST or MQTT.
+Superordinate systems can be connected either via HTTP/REST, MQTT, or OPC UA.
 The events are transmitted via HTTP in JSON format.
-Optionally, an MQTT broker can be used as middleware.
+When using MQTT, a broker is necessary as middleware.